KipCrossing/SpecialMath/README.md

 ## To Do

-Add a methof to calculate the Standard Deviation
+Add a method to calculate the Standard Deviation

 ## Acknowledgements
 Written By Kipling Crossing